 I want to transfer my investments into someone else's name on myM&G. How can I do this?You will not need to complete any forms for this transfer as we can accept an instruction over the phone or via secure message.
 If the person you wish to transfer your investments to is not a myM&G customer, they will need to register online and invest as little as £1 in an M&G fund so that we can set up an account for them and carry out our usual security checks.
 Once this is complete we will transfer the shares into their account.

 My debit card payment has been rejected.
 What can I do?There are a couple of options.
 Firstly, we suggest that you contact your bank as occasionally some banks will monitor for what they consider large or unusual payments.
-Alternatively, you can make your payment using a one-off Direct Debit, however please be aware that this can take up to nine working days to set up and shares will not be purchased until the payment has been received from your bank.
+Alternatively, you can make your payment using a one-off Direct Debit, however please be aware that this can take up to eight working days to set up and shares will not be purchased until the payment has been received from your bank.

 What proportion of my joint account is taken into consideration when assessing whether I am eligible for lower fees?The entire value of your joint account will be taken into consideration when we assess the value of your portfolio.